 What changes with computer use agents

-• Computer use agents work across any application, including legacy systems, Citrix environments, and virtual desktops where traditional RPA struggles.
+- They work on legacy systems, Citrix environments, and virtualized desktops where traditional RPA struggles.

 How to move without the risk